Cataract Surgery in New York

 Your doctor will then remove the cataract and replace it with your new IOL.
 Since the incision is small, it is self healing and does not require suture closure.
 Immediately after surgery, your vision may be blurry and your doctor will have you use eye drops to help the healing process.
 You can expect your vision to begin improving within a few days.
 You will set up appointments to see your doctor to monitor your progress.

 Most cataract surgery patients are able to return to normal daily function very soon after surgery.

 Problems and complications of cataract surgery are minimal, but every surgery is serious and has its risks and you should discuss these and other potential complications with your doctor.

 Through advances in both cataract surgery and Premium IOLs, nearly all people are experiencing full restoration of their vision more than ever before.
 There are many different types of intraocular lenses available for implantation, including monofocal, toric, and multifocal and accommodating intraocular lenses.

-The doctors at Rosenthal Eye Surgery and Fifth Avenue EyeCare & Surgery perform hundreds of cataract procedures each year and offer the very best in Premium IOLs.
+The doctors at Rosenthal Eye Surgery and Fifth Avenue EyeCare & Surgery perform the finest cataract procedures with hundreds performed each year and offer proven quality lenses in Premium IOLs.